 Abstract

 Motivation

-The goal of the project it’s to design the hardware and make the prototype for a LED light source with software to adjust its brightness.
-We have chosen solutions 0 and 2 for our project.
-The first design controls the brightness of the LED’s by PWM.
-The second design uses a high frequency PWM signal and an ADC to regulate the light emitted by the LED with a PI-Controller.
+The motivation of this project is to put the acquired skills into practice and to gain new experience in engineering.
+To be more specific the task is to design two of four possible solutions of a LED-driver.

 Problem statement

+The goal of this project is to develop two different LED-drivers, which can regulate the brightness of the LED’s.
+The starting situation was that we were shown four possible solutions of a LED-driver.
+We had to agree on two of these solutions.
+The solution approaches including the power supply of 24 V/0.86 A and the gecko evaluation board were given but the further methods how to design the hardware was left to us.

 Approach

 Initially we had to decide which of the solutions we wanted to use for our project.
 As soon as we had selected them, we started to simulate them with LT Spice.
 After the simulation was according to our ideas, we draw the schematics and the PCB by using EAGLE.

+When the hardware development was finished, we ordered the PCB’s at eurocircuits.
 The next step was to solder the PCB and bring it into service.
+The last step was to test the circuits and to check if the hardware meets all defined requirements.

 After some small improvements had been made, the hardware passed all our tests and runs now correctly.

 Results